Climate Action

 Supplier-Supported Climate Action

 Our ability to measure and achieve reductions in overall GHG emissions – particularly our Scope 3 emissions – depends significantly on the work and collaboration of our suppliers.
-We expect McDonald’s food, packaging and logistics suppliers to set climate targets, measure their emissions and achieve reductions in line with their broader sustainability strategies.
+We require our global beef, chicken, dairy and cheese suppliers to commit to setting science-based targets validated by the SBTi.
+Additionally, as of 2023, our independent logistics suppliers have set SBTi-approved science-based targets.
 This expectation is communicated to suppliers, with support provided through our Global Sustainable Sourcing Guide.

 Through our climate data and insights platform, we model the various impacts suppliers and sourcing categories have on our emissions.
 These insights allow us to target our work with suppliers on strategies that support our science-based targets and reduce our collective climate impact.